First published 2004

 It's interesting too that distributors are seeking advice from people

 a retailer wants is to be stuck with a consignment of substandard

 horns.
 Given that there's very little (if any) difference in price

-between the good examples and the duff ones, this process of 'filtration' will eventually
+between the good examples and the duff ones, this process of 'filtration'

-are now actively seeking out western expertise, offering
+Chinese are now actively seeking out western expertise, offering

-very lucrative deals to people who might be able to teach their technicians and designers.
+very lucrative deals to people who might be able to teach their

-are copies of significantly more expensive instruments.
+horns are copies of significantly more expensive instruments.
 Why,

 don't you wonder, haven't the manufacturers of the original instruments

 Consider a student who's bought a sax that's a close copy of a Yanagisawa.